 Amazon Book Sales Have Very Little Profit

-Although Amazon offers easy publishing features, but most Amazon book sellers make only 1-3% profit per book.
+Although Amazon offers easy publishing features, most Amazon booksellers make only 1% to 3% profit per book.

 Print Bind Ship has over 60 years of professional printing experience.
-We can handle anything from T-shirt printing to hardcover book binding.
+We can handle anything from T-shirt printing to hardcover bookbinding.
+Our specialists also tailor solutions to your specific business needs.

 Some additional services available are: